 The recoverable amount was determined based on value-in-use calculations, basis gas reserves confirmed by an independent competent person.
-Selling price of the gas is based on existing selling price to GAIL which has been agreed for a period of three years which is expiring on September 2015 and henceforth, the prices would be reviewed periodically and reassessed mutually by the parties.
+Selling price of the gas is based on selling price to GAIL which has been agreed for a period of three years which has expired on September 2015.
 The discount rate calculation is based on the Company's weighted average cost of capital adjusted to reflect pre-tax discount rate and amounts to 10% p.a.
 Management believes that no reasonably possible changes in the assumptions may lead to impairment of property, plants and equipment and intangible assets of the Block.